GustavoDextre/CEHv12-Notes/Teorico/CEH-AllInOne-Chapter11.md

 When someone applies to get a certificate, CA will sign the certificate of the applicant before he sent it using the CA's *private key*.
 And the only key to decrypt it, it is the CA's public key, which is readily to anyone in the PKI infrastructure.

 - **Signed Certificates**: It is created internally only for those purposes, e.g. authentication via certificates for internal applications or services.
 It is common to find it even in enterprise-level netowrks.
 It is easy to put in place, due to user generate and signs (using his own private key) his own certificate.
 - **Self-signed Certificates**: Indicate the CA is involved and the signature validating the identity of the entity is confirmed via an external source.
-For external connectivity requires this kond of certificate.
+For external connectivity requires this kind of certificate.

 > Case of compromising root companies (root CA that companies usually trust): https://www.csoonline.com/article/548734/hacking-the-real-security-issue-behind-the-comodo-hack.html